Historic Preservation Internships

 Your internship should be a minimum of six weeks of full-time employment.
 You may have one internship the entire summer, or you may do more, shorter-term things – there are some 15 weeks of time between the end of the spring semester in May and the start of fall classes on the day after Labor Day!

-You are responsible for finding your own internship.
+You are responsible for finding your own internship, however the program administration is here to help you with applications and your search.
 Some opportunities come to Columbia and are disseminated to students through the Weekly-Emails.
 Some opportunities can be found by networking with faculty and alumni.

 Internships at Historic Seattle & Historic Tacoma

 Her second internship is at Historic Tacoma.
 Here she is working with Historic Tacoma Board President Dr. Caroline Swope to develop, produce, and promote a community workshop on historic preservation and facade restoration as well as a walking tour, with a printed guide, of South Tacoma.
 She is also creating an online community resource guide, a preservation plan, and researching approximately 50 buildings in order to eventually have them listed on Tacoma's Register of Historic Places.

 The leafy, wooded enclave continues to project an aura of man and nature in harmony together, and the original owner of one of the Wright houses, attributes the longevity of so many original residents of the community to its design.
 Jess is working under the direction of the Westchester County Historical Society and the New York State Historic Preservation Office.

 Alison Chiu ’12

 Internship at the Shangri La (Doris Duke Foundation, Center for Islamic Arts) in Honolulu, HI.